-3.1 Our Code of Conduct is integral to all we do at Holly Park.
-The children are taught to treat everyone in our school with respect and fairness.
+- 6.1 The children are taught to treat everyone in our school with respect and fairness.
 We also have a clear system of consequences should a child not behave appropriately.
-Consequences or sanctions range from a reprimand to time out and missed time for fun at playtimes with friends.
+Consequences are made very clear on a behaviour chart which is displayed throughout the school.
+It is important that all staff follow the behaviour chart and do not create their own sanctions.
 Should children misbehave repeatedly we would endeavour to solve the problem in partnership with their parents.
 In extreme cases the Headteacher has the right to exclude a child for a period of time, these exclusions may be internal, external or just over the lunchtime period.

+- 6.2 We encourage our pupils to:

+- Be respectful towards each other